vaibhavjain-in/s3fs/README.txt

 site's aggregated CSS and JS to be placed in S3, you'll need to set up your webserver as a proxy for those files.
-S3 File System will present all public:// css files with the url prefix /s3fs-css/, and all public javascript files with /s3fs-js/, so you need to set up your webserver to proxy all URLs with those prefixes into your S3 bucket.
+S3 File System will present all public:// css files with the url prefix /s3fs-css/, and all public javascript files with /s3fs-js/.
+So you need to set up your webserver to proxy all URLs with those prefixes into your S3 bucket.

 For Apache, add this code to the right location* in your server's config: